What’s the definition of a four-person tent?

-If that’s the case, you obviously don’t work for a tent manufacturer, many of whom assume (erroneously) that they’re designing tents for slim, five-foot-five campers who are happy to bunk in head to toe and aren’t fussed about personal space.
+If that’s the case, you obviously don’t work for a tent manufacturer, many of whom assume that they’re designing tents for slim, five-foot-five campers who are happy to sleep head to toe.

 To complicate things further, one manufacturer’s three-person tent may be smaller than another manufacturer’s two-person tent.

 And don’t get me started on one-and-a-half person tents.

 Just which half of the second person are you supposed to leave behind?

 If like me, you find this rather confusing, then you may find it easier when buying a new tent to focus on functionality and features rather than the number of people it claims to be able to cram in.